Bun E. Carlos: Post-lawsuit years

 Since the band's beginning, Carlos maintained the set lists for every Cheap Trick concert.
 He also made or assisted in making recordings of all the band's concerts, and remained the band's archivist and setlister after the lawsuit.
-Between 2000-2002, Carlos released 4 volumes of Bun E.'s Basement Bootlegs.
-These live recordings of concerts, sound checks, covers, and acoustic and semi-acoustic versions of Cheap Trick songs were released via the band's website.
-There were just 1,000 pressings of each release, issued in "bootleg" packing (e.g., simple white cardboard sleeve, little information about each song).
+Between 2000 and 2002, Carlos released four volumes of Bun E.'s Basement Bootlegs.

 Carlos appeared with Cheap Trick on April 4, 2016, when the band was inducted into The Rock and Roll Hall of Fame.
 Nielsen was reportedly excited to play alongside his original bandmate, saying, "they are inducting the people who made the records way back when and that's good.
 He deserves it."
 The Hall of Fame live setlist included: "I Want You to Want Me", "Dream Police", and "Surrender".
 In his induction speech, Carlos thanked his family, his bandmates, CBS Records, his drum techs, his managers, and producers Tom Werman and Sir George Martin.